© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Exclusion is dependent on the design and maintenance of the facility, including:

 As a last resort pesticide is applied using approved products applied by trained personnel following accepted practice.

-The most common bird pests are pigeons, house sparrows and Mynas.
+The most common bird pests are pigeons, house sparrows, seagulls and starlings.

 Birds can cause physical damage by dislodging roof tiles, particularly the larger birds, and blocking guttering with nests and feathers.